/* * external links open in new window */

 Live Music & Free Events in Chiang Mai

 There’s no shortage of live music spots and open mic nights in Chiang Mai.
-My two favorite live music spots are North Gate Jazz Co-op (open mic night is Tuesdays) and Boy Blues Bar in the Night Bazaar.
+My three favorite live music spots are North Gate Jazz Co-op (open mic night is Tuesdays), Boy Blues Bar in the Night Bazaar and Thapae East, a chill spot not far from the Ping River.

 Jing Jai Farmer’s Market – This weekly farmer’s market is a must-visit!
 Aside from fresh produce, there’s a whole section of food stalls ranging from freshly baked banana bread to dumplings.
 The vendors are also really unique artists and not touristy at all.
 Open every Saturday and Sunday from roughly 6:30 a.m. to 2 p.m.